 In older properties, total acquisition costs generally represent around 7% to 8% of the net seller price.

-In the Parisian luxury segment, recurring costs can be significant.
+In high-end Parisian real estate, recurring costs can be significant.

 Costs to anticipate: